ohata-toast/Data-Flow/en/console-user-guide.md

 * Create flow metadata by adding name and description to identify a flow.
 * Flow names can overlap with other flows.
+* Select an engine type.
+The default ls V1, and refer to **Engine Type** section for features by engine.
+* Select the execution mode according to the flow purpose.
 * You can specify Flow Template to easily load flows of features users wants.
 * You can set an instance type to run flows.

+#### Engine Type

+* Select either V1 or V2 from the **Engine Type** option on the Create Flow screen.
+    * V1: the existing engine supports a variety of nodes.
+    * V2: the latest architecture-based engine provides faster performance than V1.
+* The engine cannot be changed after creating the flow.

+!!! tip "Notice"
+    The provided node and monitoring information vary by engine type.

 ### Change Flow

 Modify metadata of flows.

 * Modify the existing flow name and description to reflect it in flow metadata.
+* Engine type cannot be changed.
 * Flow templates cannot be specified.
 * Changing flows are possible even when the flow is running.
 * You cannot change the instance type to run flows.